dotfurther/OpenDiscoverPlatformCaseStudy/README.md

 <img src="image15.png">

 ### Summary
-Open Discover Platform output stored in a document database such as RavenDB can lead to powerful full-text search/eDiscovery/information governance applications with little work.
+Open Discover Platform output stored in a document database such as RavenDB can lead to very powerful and rapidly developed legal early case assessment (ECA) applications.
+In addition, applications such as the following can also be rapidly developed:
+- Full-text search
+- Information governance
+- eDiscovery
+- Data breach analysis
 If this demo had used a relational database instead of a document database, it would have taken months and not the 2 weeks in time it took the author to develop this proof of concept Early Case Assessment proof of concept.